POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA in ToO-stereo and ToO-dual modes

-To demonstrate the impact of the different PE thresholds on POEMMA's sensitivity, we plot the all-flavor neutrino sensitivity at the 90\% unified confidence level in both the dual and stereo configurations for long and short bursts in Fig.~\ref{fig:DualStereo}.
-The purple shaded regions show our default values (stereo mode for long bursts and dual mode for short bursts), and the blue shaded regions show the PE threshold for the alternative configuration.
-At low energies, the lower PE threshold in stereo mode improves the sensitivity.
-At higher energies, the higher PE threshold of the dual configuration is somewhat mitigated by the doubled light-pool area.
-While we use the $N_{\rm PE}^{\rm min}=20$ threshold case for our short burst analyses, we note that if a short burst occurs when the POEMMA satellites are already in the stereo configuration, the sensitivity in the case of $N_{\rm PE}^{\rm min}=10$ would be applicable.
+To demonstrate the impact of the different PE thresholds on POEMMA's sensitivity, we plot the all-flavor neutrino sensitivity at the $90$\% unified confidence level in both the ToO-dual and ToO-stereo configurations for long and short bursts in Fig.~\ref{fig:DualStereo}.
+The purple shaded regions show our default values (ToO-stereo mode for long bursts and ToO-dual mode for short bursts), and the blue shaded regions show the PE threshold for the alternative configuration.
+At low energies, the lower PE threshold in ToO-stereo mode improves the sensitivity.
+At higher energies, the higher PE threshold of the ToO-dual configuration is somewhat mitigated by the doubled light-pool area.
+While we use the $N_{\rm PE}^{\rm min}=20$ threshold case for our short burst analyses, we note that if a short burst occurs when the POEMMA satellites are already in the ToO-stereo configuration, the sensitivity in the case of $N_{\rm PE}^{\rm min}=10$ would be applicable.
 The difference in PE thresholds corresponds to approximately an order of magnitude improvement in sensitivity at $10$~PeV.